Convex-Dev/design/cad/000_principles/README.md

 ## Design for Composition

 Convex features should be explicitly designed to compose to enable higher-order functionality to be built from simple, regular, well-behaved components.
+In general, pure functions and immutable data compose well.

 ## Think Algebraically